elyra-ai/community/contributing.md

 When you're finished, you'll need to call `git rebase --continue` in order for Git to continue processing the rest of the rebase.

+> **Note:** If there are any merge conflicts with the `yarn.lock` file, there is
+> no need to manually resolve them.
+Simply run `yarn install` and yarn will do its
+> best to automatically resolve any conflicts.

 ## Creating a Pull Request

 1. Fork the Github repository at https://github.com/elyra-ai/xxx if you haven't already